 All lectures take place at room 112 in the Stevanovich center.

-These activities are financed by the University of Chicago RTG grant (DMS-1246999) and by Luis Silvestre's CAREER grant (DMS-1254332).
-We also thank the IMA for providing the application website.
+These activities are financed by the University of Chicago RTG grant (DMS-1246999).

 Any opinions, findings and conclusions or recomendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation (NSF).